zer2/fantasy-basketball-optimizer/about/turnovers.md

 | 77.1\% | 8.4\%  | 5.5\% | 5.1\% | 6.4\% | 4.6\% | 5.3\% | 5.2\% | 5.0\%    | 5.5\%    |
 | 83.9\% | 6.5\%  | 4.6\% | 4.3\% | 5.3\% | 3.8\% | 4.1\% | 4.0\% | 4.3\%    | 4.4\%    |

 It does appear to be the case that with an increasing advantage, turnovers become less likely to be a tipping point relative to other categories.
 However this effect is small even when the advantage is extreme.
-Intuitively this makes sense because no matter how large the advantage state is, if the matchup ended up close then no drafter could have dominated the counting statistics.
+This is likely because no matter how large the advantage state is, if a matchup ends up close, then no drafter could have dominated the counting statistics.
 Given that the counting statistics were close, one would expect turnovers to also be relatively close.

 We can also do this analysis for Each Category.
 For Each Category, the derivative of the reward function relative to investment in a category is just the probability density around zero of the team differential distribution.
 The results are as follows